 Ink cartridges have a much smaller yield as compared to toners (unless if you get printers with super tanks).

-Therefore, they have to replaced or refilled much more often as compared to toners.
+There are ways to squeeze more ink from a cartridge, but they still have to be replaced or refilled much more often as compared to toners.

 10. Ink Cartridges Can Clog Your Printer